grafana/k6-docs/docs/sources/v0.48.x/using-k6/scenarios/executors/constant-arrival-rate.md

 ---
 title: 'Constant arrival rate'
-excerpt: 'A fixed number of iterations are started in a specified period of time.'
+description: 'A fixed number of iterations are started in a specified period of time.'
 weight: 05
 ---